backyard-foods/island/README.md

 - Container: `sudo balena ssh <device-IP-address> <container-name>`

 # ADB from Reaper
-- ToDo: figure out how to use standardized keys that persist between builds so we don't have to keep re-authing with the kiosk tablet
+- TODO: figure out how to use standardized keys that persist between builds so we don't have to keep re-authing with the kiosk tablet